 Arulmigu Kapaleeswara Shiva & Devi Karpagambal of Mylapore, Madras.

-Old Kapali Temple: Drawing of the original Kapaleeswara Temple destroyed by the Portuguese and replaced by San Thome Cathedral.
+Old Kapaleeswara Shiva Temple: Drawing of the original Kapaleeswara Temple destroyed by the Portuguese and replaced by San Thome Cathedral.

-Kapaleeswara Temple Tower in 1906: This is the second temple built in the 16th century by Mayil Nattu Muthiyappa Mudaliar after the Portuguese destroyed the original temple on the Mylapore sea shore.
+Sri Kapaleeswara Temple tower in 1906: This is the second temple built in the 17th century by Mayil Nattu Muthiyappa Mudaliar after the Portuguese destroyed the original temple on the Mylapore sea shore.

-Kapaleeswara Temple: This memorial plaque was placed in the Kapali Temple by Arunai Vadivel Mudaliar in 1992 with the intention of informing the public about the destruction of the original temple by the Portuguese.
-However the text of the plaque contains wrong information regarding the alleged visit of St. Thomas and should be corrected or removed.
+Sri Kapaleeswara Temple: This memorial plaque was placed in the Kapaleeswara Shiva Temple by Arunai Vadivel Mudaliar in 1992 with the intention of informing the public about the destruction of the original temple by the Portuguese.
+However the plaque contains wrong information regarding the alleged visit of St. Thomas to Mylapore which should be removed.

-Kapaleeswara Temple: This is the complete memorial plaque placed in the temple by Arunai Vadivel Mudaliar and others.
-Its reference to the alleged visit of St. Thomas to Mylapore is mistaken and the plaque should be corrected or removed.
+Sri Kapaleeswara Temple: This is the complete memorial plaque placed in the temple by Arunai Vadivel Mudaliar and others.
+Its reference to the alleged visit of St. Thomas to Mylapore is mistaken and should be removed.

 The Acts of Thomas records that Judas Thomas and Abbanes landed at Andropolis after a short sea journey, a royal city somewhere to the east of Jerusalem.
-Andropolis has been identified as Sandaruck, one of the ancient Alexandrias, in Balochistan.
+Andropolis has been identified as Sandaruck (ancient Tis, modern Chabahar), one of the many Alexandrias, in Balochistan.
 The geographical term “India” has been used twice in the text of the Acts of Thomas, and it is used as a synonym for Asia.

 This map indicates the traditional routes the Apostles took to their destinations.
 Note that Thomas’s route was to Parthia and Gandhara (now in Pakistan) not to South India.